The Day the Earth Stood Still (2008 film): Plot

 In 1928, a solitary mountaineer exploring the Karakoram mountains in India encounters a glowing sphere.
 He loses consciousness and when he wakes, the sphere is gone and there is a scar on his hand.

-In the present day, a rapidly moving object is detected beyond Jupiter's orbit and forecast to impact and destroy all life on Earth.
-The U.S. government hastily assembles a group of scientists, including Helen Benson and her friend Michael Granier, to develop a survival plan.
-The object suddenly slows down and descends in Manhattan, revealing itself to be a large spherical spaceship.
-Helen and the scientists quickly arrive at the scene along with military forces.
+In the present day, a rapidly moving object detected beyond Jupiter's orbit is predicted to collide with Earth, destroying all life.
+The U.S. government assembles a group of scientists including Helen Benson and her friend Michael Granier to develop a survival plan.
+The object slows down and descends in Manhattan, revealing itself to be a large spherical spaceship.
+Helen and the scientists respond to the scene with military forces.
 An alien emerges and Helen moves forward to greet it, but amidst the confusion, the alien is shot.
-A gigantic humanoid robot appears and temporarily disables everything in the vicinity by emitting a high-pitched noise before the wounded alien voices the command "Klaatu barada nikto" to shut down the robot's defensive response.
+A gigantic humanoid robot appears and emits a high-pitched disabling signal.
+The wounded alien voices the command "Klaatu barada nikto" to shut down the robot's defensive response.

-The scientists take the alien away in a laboratory where they learn that the alien's exterior skin is a bioengineered space suit, composed of placenta-like material covering a human-like being.
-After the bullet is extracted during surgery, the being quickly ages into Klaatu, who looks like the mountaineer from 1928.
-Klaatu informs Secretary of Defense Regina Jackson that he is a representative from a group of planetary civilizations, sent to talk to the leaders of Earth about saving the planet from ecocide.
-When Jackson instead sends him to be interrogated, Klaatu escapes and reconnects with Helen and her stepson, Jacob, telling them that he must finish his mission to "save the Earth".
+The scientists take the alien to a laboratory and discover its skin is a bioengineered space suit composed of placenta-like material covering a human-like being.
+After the bullet is extracted, the being ages into Klaatu, resembling the mountaineer from 1928.
+Klaatu informs Secretary of Defense Regina Jackson that a group of planetary civilizations sent him to Earth to discuss saving the planet from ecocide.
+When Jackson sends him for interrogation, Klaatu escapes and reconnects with Helen and her stepson, Jacob, telling them he must finish his mission to "save the Earth".

-The presence of the sphere and other smaller spheres that begin to appear all over the world causes widespread panic.
-The military launches a drone attack on the sphere, but is thwarted by the robot.
-The military takes a weapons-free approach, cautiously enclosing the robot, soon nicknamed "GORT" (Genetically Organized Robotic Technology), and transporting it to the Mount Weather underground facility in Virginia.
+The emergence of smaller spheres around the world causes widespread public panic.
+Military drone attacks on the main sphere are thwarted by the robot and the military adopts a weapons-free approach, cautiously enclosing the robot now nicknamed "GORT" (Genetically Organized Robotic Technology).
+The robot is transported to the Mount Weather underground facility in Virginia.